Freedman`s savings bank #BadHistory

 First of all, clients were told that the federal government had assumed responsibility for the bank`s financial solvency.

-Secondly, few black people actually recieved loans, most invested what little savings had and little money was actually invested in the black community, since the requirements for black people were measurably higher than for white people.
+Secondly, few black people actually received loans, most invested what little savings had and little money was actually invested in the black community, since the requirements for black people were measurably higher than for white people.

-In the third place in my opinion, Freedman`s savings bank invested heavily in real estate in Washington and made large unsecured disastrous loans which eventually led to its bankruptcy.
+Thirdly, Freedman`s savings bank invested heavily in real estate in Washington and made large unsecured disastrous loans which eventually led to its bankruptcy.

 Being a bank with 37 offices in 17 states with over $ 57 million in deposits and 70000 depositors Freedman`s bank`s bankruptcy had severe consequences.
 Alone, in the District of Colombia over 3000 depositors lost their savings.
 Many client deposits were ever paid back.
 Freedman`s savings bank left 61,144 with losses of nearly $3 million.